nadoo/glider/README.md

 - Periodical availability checking for forwarders
 - Send requests from specific local ip/interface
 - Services:
-  - dhcpd: a simple dhcp server that can detect existing dhcp server and avoid conflicts
+  - dhcpd: a simple dhcp server that can run in failover mode

 ## Protocols